-The picot cast-on is worked using the cable cast-on.
-(Click on photos to make them larger.)
+The picot cast on is worked using the cable cast on.

 You now have two stitches on the needle.